cktang88/markdown-chat/README.md

 ### MVP

 - webrtc
+  - feross/simple-peer uses Google's public STUN server by default, but has no TURN
     - ~~serverless STUN/TURN server w/ MongoDB to establish pairing p2p connections?~~
     - firebase for SSO connection to users for chat (can look up user by email to send invite...)
       - could also use MongoDB realm...
       - sends email invite
       - or in-app live-update UI of pending invites (only if user is logged on)
 - markdown support, with syntax highlighting of code snippets...

 ### Nice to haves